Holland: Bike & Barge

 Flat terrain on paved bike paths and separated bike lanes.
 Leisurely cycling level.

-7 nights lodging, 7 breakfasts, 6 sack lunches, 7 dinners, rental bicycle and insurance, Royal Delft factory tour, Rotterdam ferry, guided tours of Amsterdam and Delft, and trained bilingual guides.
+7 nights lodging, 7 breakfasts, 6 sack lunches, 7 dinners, rental bicycle and insurance, Royal Delft factory tour, Rotterdam ferry, guided walking tours of Amsterdam and Delft, and trained bilingual guides.

 Fly in and out of Amsterdam, Netherlands and take a 15-minute train ride into the center city.
 Then walk or take a taxi to our barge.